Ryan Nugent-Hopkins: Breakout seasons, finding playoff success (2019–present)

 Nugent-Hopkins began the 2023–24 season playing on a line with Hyman and Foegele.
 However, his placement in the line-up was fluid and he often played along different players.
 He eventually found a long-term spot on the Oilers top line with McDavid and Hyman.
 During the Oilers record-setting 16-game win streak from December 19 to February 6, Nugent-Hopkins scored three goals.
 Shortly after their winning streak concluded, Nugent-Hopkins tied Mark Messier for third place on the Oilers' all-time games played list.
 After missing a late-February match due to an illness, Nugent-Hopkins temporarily lost his spot on the first line and was shifted to the second line with Draisaitl.
 He experienced a 13-game goalless drought through early and mid March, before breaking it with a goal and an assist on March 25 against the Winnipeg Jets.
 He finished the regular season with 18 goals and 49 assists, as the Oilers qualified for the 2024 Stanley Cup playoffs.

 Nugent-Hopkins and the Oilers faced the Los Angeles Kings in round one of the 2024 Stanley Cup playoffs.
 While they started on separate lines, Evander Kane joined Nugent-Hopkins and Draisaitl on the Oilers second line starting in Game 3.
 In their first game together, Nugent-Hopkins recorded three assists while the trio combined for eight points.
-He recorded two assists in Game 5 while Kane and Draisaitl each scored to help the Oilers eliminate the Kings from playoff contention.
+He recorded two assists in game five while Kane and Draisaitl each scored to help the Oilers eliminate the Kings from playoff contention.
 Nugent-Hopkins continued to produce offensively for the Oilers during their second round series against the Vancouver Canucks and set new career-highs in postseason points.
-He recorded two assists in Game 1 to maintain his three game multi-point streak, although the Oilers lost 5–4.
+He recorded two assists in game one to maintain his three game multi-point streak, although the Oilers lost 5–4.
 He was promoted to the Oilers top line with Hyman and McDavid for Game 5, although he failed to collect a point.
 The trio remained together for Game 6, where Nugent-Hopkins and McDavid both recorded three points to force Game 7.
-Nugent-Hopkins then recorded the game-winning goal in the second period of Game 7 and set a new career-high in playoff points.
-He scored his fifth and sixth goals of the playoffs in Game 5 of the Western Conference Finals against the Dallas Stars.
+Nugent-Hopkins then recorded the game-winning goal in the second period of game seven and set a new career-high in playoff points.
+He scored his fifth and sixth goals of the playoffs in game five of the Western Conference Finals against the Dallas Stars.
 His two goals helped to give Edmonton a 3–1 win and a 3-2 series lead.
-While he went pointless in Game 6, the Oilers eliminated the Stars from playoff contention and advanced to the Stanley Cup Finals for the first time since 2006.
-He scored his first career Stanley Cup Finals goal in Game 4 to give the Oilers their first win of the series and avoid elimination.
-Although he missed practice before Game 7 due to an illness, Nugent-Hopkins played in the 2–1 loss to the Panthers.
+While he went pointless in Game 6, the Oilers eliminated the Stars from playoff contention and advanced to the Stanley Cup Final for the first time since 2006.
+He scored his first career Stanley Cup Final goal in game four to give the Oilers their first win of the series and avoid elimination.
+Although he missed practice before game seven due to an illness, Nugent-Hopkins played in the 2–1 loss to the Panthers.